ibm-cloud-docs/account/faqs-iam.md

 {: #resources-and-rg}
 {: faq}

-A user must be assigned an access policy on the specific resource with at least the Viewer role assigned on the resource group itself that contains the resource.
+A user must be assigned an access policy on the specific resource with at least the Viewer role that is assigned on the resource group itself that contains the resource.
 To assign this type of policy, see [Assigning access to resources](/docs/account?topic=account-assign-access-resources).

 ## What access do I need to provide others access?